Senior Seminar in Hospitality Management

-Student groups identify and research a major DEI problem or opportunity area of a hospitality enterprise.
+Student groups identify and research a major problem of a hospitality enterprise.
 Discussions will focus on problems and solutions.
 Final report required.
 Seniors only.

-Through their time in this class, students will develop critical thinking capabilities, problem-solving abilities, and communication skills through analyzing and creatively solving fundamental challenges faced in the hospitality industry.
+Through their time in this class students will develop critical thinking capabilities, problem solving abilities, and communication skills through analyzing and creatively solving fundamental challenges faced in the hospitality industry.
 They will also be able to professionally communicate the research process as well as the solutions conducted on hospitality issues.
-Additionally, students will gain an understanding of fundamental leadership principles and apply them to their lives.
+Additionally, students will gain an understating of fundamental leadership principles and apply them to their lives.

 By the end of the course, students will be able to:

-As a member of the FIU community you are expected to be knowledgeable about the behavioral expectations set forth in the FIU Student Conduct and Honor Code.
+As a member of the FIU community you are expected to be knowledgeable about the behavioral expectations set forth in the FIU Student Code of Conduct.

 Accessibility and Accommodation

 The Disability Resource Center collaborates with students, faculty, staff, and community members to create diverse learning environments that are usable, equitable, inclusive and sustainable.
 The DRC provides FIU students with disabilities the necessary support to successfully complete their education and participate in activities available to all students.
 If you have a diagnosed disability and plan to utilize academic accommodations, please contact the Center at (305) 348-3532 or visit them at the Graham Center GC 190.